matthewcrews/fast-fsharp/content/_index.md

 I am obsessed with performance, and I have longed for a book on writing fast F# code.
 There are some resources out there, but nothing that went to the depth I am interested in.
 I want to take the same passion that C++ developers take to low latency code and apply it to the F# language.
 Some may scoff and say this is foolish.
 I find the challenge interesting.

 I hope this book will result from collaboration across the F# community.
-I plan to publish new chapters at a study pace and solicit feedback from the community.
+I plan to publish new chapters at a steady pace and solicit feedback from the community.
 This book will evolve as I learn.
 I plan to put my best ideas out there and get feedback and correction from the community.
 I fully anticipate being wrong a great deal of the time.
 I would rather present my ideas and learn from my mistakes than remain in my ignorance.
 If you have an idea or suggestion, I want to hear it!

 ## Why am I writing this book?